 3. Fees and Disbursements

-3.1 If the Company is unsuccessful in winning Compensation for the Client there is no charge.
+3.1 If the Company is unsuccessful in winning Compensation for the Client then, subject to paragraphs 7.5 and 7.6 there is no charge.

 3.2 The Company agrees to provide the Services for a fee of 30% plus Value Added Tax (VAT), at the prevailing rate, of the Compensation offered to the Client.
-If for any reason the Client receives payment directly from the lender the Client agrees to remit the fee to the Company within 14 days, failing which, the Company reserves the right to charge an additional 10% of the compensation amount.
+When the Client receives payment from the lender the Client agrees to remit the fee to the Company within 14 days, failing which, the Company reserves the right to charge an additional 10% of the compensation.

-3.5 If the Company secures an offer of Compensation from the Provider, which the Company believes to be fair and reasonable, and that offer is rejected by the Client, then the Company reserves the right to terminate this contract and charge its fee of 30% plus VAT of the Compensation amount.
+3.4 If the Company secures an offer of Compensation from the Provider which the Company believes to be fair and reasonable and in accordance with the FCA’s and FOS’s guidelines and that offer is rejected by the Client then the Company reserves the right to terminate this contract and charge its fee of 30% plus VAT of the Compensation amount.

-3.7 The Company reserves the right to deduct outstanding commission fees, including fees related to other compensation claims, from any Compensation paid direct to the Company before forwarding monies on to the Client.
+3.6 The Company reserves the right to deduct outstanding commission fees, including fees related to other compensation claims, from any Compensation which may be paid direct to the Company before forwarding monies on to the Client.

 4 Debt Recovery

-4.1 Late payment of any invoice will be subject to interest applied on a daily basis at the annual rate of 6% above the prevailing bank lending rate and/or a Late Payment Fee.
+4.1 Late payment of any invoice will be subject to interest applied on a daily basis at the annual rate of 6% above the prevailing bank lending rate and/or a Late Payment Fee of up to 10%.

 4.2 In the event that the Company takes steps to recover any fees or other amounts due from the Client it reserves the right to charge the Client for all costs associated with the recovery, including, but not limited to Court fees, bailiff fees and its own administration costs.